rosano/checklist/README.md

+# Checklist

-This is a demo app for [remoteStorage.js](https://remotestorage.io/rs.js/docs/).
+This is a simple app for [remoteStorage.js](https://remotestorage.io/rs.js/docs/) to demonstrate create/read/update/delete functionality.